Gameday inactives, injuries and weather: Week 16

 Carolina

+Inactives: S Natrell Jamerson, DE Austin Larkin, CB Troy Pride Jr., OT Russell Okung, QB Will Grier, DL Woodrow Hamilton and RB Christian McCaffrey

-Lineup notes: RB Christian McCaffrey (thigh) has been deemed doubtful once again this week.
+Lineup notes: RB Christian McCaffrey (thigh) will not play, as expected.
 WR Curtis Samuel (hamstring) is off the report after a full practice Friday.

 Washington

+Inactives: RB Lamar Miller, QB Alex Smith, OL David Steinmetz, WR Terry McLaurin, LB Thomas Davis and LB Kevin Pierre-Louis

-Lineup notes: QB Alex Smith (calf) and RB Antonio Gibson (toe) are listed as questionable.
-Smith was able to practice fully Friday, but Gibson was limited.
-WR Terry McLaurin (ankle) has been deemed doubtful after idling all week.
+Lineup notes: QB Alex Smith (calf) will not play, but RB Antonio Gibson (toe) returns to the field.
+QB Dwayne Haskins will make the start in place of Smith.
+WR Terry McLaurin (ankle) couldn’t overcome a doubtful tag and is inactive.

 Philadelphia at Dallas (4:25 p.m.
 EST)